- Governance at the end of the cycle

 Why are buybacks pro-cyclical?

 In theory, buybacks should happen when a company believes its shares are undervalued, so we should expect to see more buybacks at the early stage of the cycle, when prices are lower.
-In reality, this is not the case and we typically see more buybacks as markets trend higher.
-In Wal-Mart’s case, the share price is currently at an eighteen-month high and has only been marginally higher for a brief period over the last five years.
+In the real world, we typically see more buybacks as markets trend higher.
+In Walmart’s case, the buyback announcement came with the share price marginally below its all-time high.

-One of the main reasons that buybacks tend to be pro-cyclical is they have the effect of improving a number of financial ratios - the exact same metrics that executives come under increasing pressure to improve as the cycle matures and the market grinds higher.
+One of the main reasons that buybacks tend to be pro-cyclical is that they have the knock-on effect of improving a number of financial ratios - the very same metrics that executives come under increasing pressure to improve as the cycle matures and the market grinds higher.

 So if buybacks boost earnings, does it make sense to invest in the stocks of companies doing buybacks?
 The evidence suggests this is not a good strategy.
-The performance of two ETFs that invest in ‘buyback stocks’ has materially lagged the broad US market (see chart).
-It seems like markets are not fooled by mechanical increases in earnings if there is not also an improvement in fundamentals.
-Perhaps Wal-Mart’s buyback will offer some support in a trending market, but it leaves a nagging doubt: could that capital have been put to even better long-term use in addressing the threat from online shopping and Amazon specifically?
+The performance of two ETFs that invest in ‘buyback stocks’ has predominantly lagged the broad US market (see chart).
+It seems markets are not fooled by mechanical increases in earnings if there is not also an improvement in fundamentals.
+Perhaps Walmart’s buyback will offer some support in a trending market, but it leaves a nagging doubt: could that capital have been put to better long-term use in addressing the threat from online shopping - and Amazon specifically?

 Why corporate activity happens when it can, not when it should

-M&A is the largest use of capital but like buybacks, its extent follows the stock market closely.
+M&A is a significant use of corporate capital but like buybacks, the extent to which it is employed follows the stock market closely.
 More deals happen when the stock market is up.
 As a result, companies frequently do deals when they can, rather than when they should.

-Corporate activity can be a significant source of both value creation and destruction for shareholders.
+Corporate activity can be a major source of both value creation and destruction for shareholders.
 Investors should be wary of deals done simply to enhance short-term earnings.
 WorldCom offers a great example of the dangers of rapid growth by acquisition.
+WorldCom and its precursor, LDDS, made more than 60 acquisitions between 1985-2000, rarely pausing to integrate new purchases and “achieving growth through the familiar alchemy of merger accounting” .
+Through this strategy, WorldCom increased revenues from $1m in 1985 to $1bn in 1992 to $40bn in 1997.
+But the trouble with growth by acquisition is that the deals need to keep getting bigger to keep the stock price high.

-After buying MFS (for $12.5bn in stock) and MCI Communications (for $37bn), it attempted to acquire Sprint for $129bn but was denied by the US Justice Department.
-The company then began to fraudulently enhance its earnings by removing hundreds of millions of operating costs from its income statement by capitalising them as assets on its balance sheet.
-Its bankruptcy ultimately destroyed billions in shareholder value.
+After buying MFS (for $12.5bn in stock) and MCI Communications (for $37bn), a company with revenues two and a half times that of WorldCom, it attempted to acquire Sprint for $129bn, a deal ultimately rejected by the US Justice Department on anti-competition grounds.
+Once they realised they had run out of road to boost short-term profits through acquisitions, WorldCom CEO Bernie Ebbers and CFO Scott Sullivan then began to fraudulently enhance earnings by removing hundreds of millions of operating costs from the company’s income statement by capitalising them as assets on its balance sheet in a quest to report ever-increasing quarterly numbers.
+Its bankruptcy ultimately destroyed billions in shareholder value and wiped out the retirement accounts of many employees who had invested everything in WorldCom stock.

 Most CEOs see deal-making as a one-way street.
 Yet the evidence on asset sales and spinoffs indicates these create more consistent value than M&A. In practice, asset disposals also tend to be pro-cyclical, happening when business conditions are difficult and market valuations are low, rather than when the best values can be achieved for shareholders.

-Ideally, we should see disposals late in the cycle but we rarely see this in practice.
-Rather, we see highly-priced acquisitions.
+Ideally, we should see disposals late in the cycle but this is rare.
+Rather, there is a surge in highly-priced acquisitions.
 Contrarian executives are those who swim against the tide, spinning off non-core assets at the top of cycle and buying distressed assets at the bottom when values are low.
-Such executives do exist but they are rare- so rare that William Thorndike made them the subject of his excellent book called ‘The Outsiders: Eight unconventional CEOs and their radically rational blueprint for success'.
+Such executives do exist but they are rare - so rare that William Thorndike made them the subject of his excellent book called ‘The Outsiders: Eight unconventional CEOs and their radically rational blueprint for success’.

 The remarkable power of incentives